-Several government officials interviewed for this report noted that changes in their commitment to climate change approach to climate change; the adoption of legislation; or an appointment of a new Minister who exercised personal leadership in bringing climate onto the Ministry's agenda.
+Several government officials interviewed for this report noted that changes in their commitment to climate change in the Ministry of Finance occurred following: a change in government or a shift in the current government's approach to climate change; the adoption of legislation; or an appointment of a new Minister who exercised personal leadership in bringing climate onto the Ministry's agenda.

-While the US Treasury has long been actively engaged on climate issues, the creation of the Climate Hub and role in the Biden Administration's whole-of-government approach to climate change.
+While the US Treasury has long been actively engaged on climate issues, the creation of the Climate Hub and appointment of a Climate Counselor reflected a heightened emphasis on climate change, plus the Treasury's key role in the Biden Administration's whole-of-government approach to climate change.